-Oklahomans know a few things about high winds.
-After all, our state isn’t smack dab in the middle of tornado alley for nothing.
-Even if we don’t get the full-blown impact of an actual tornado, we also win the prize of having lots of thunderstorms that can cause high wind roof damage.
+Oklahomans know a few things about high winds and high wind damage.
+After all, our state is smack dab in the middle of tornado alley.
+Even if we don’t get the full-blown impact of an actual tornado, we have lots of thunderstorms that can cause high wind roof damage.
 Our state song even talks about our famous “winds sweeping down the plains.”

-These high-wind storms pack a punch with gusts often topping 110 miles an hour.
-Winds like this will have you cleaning up downed tree limbs, retrieving patio furniture that visited the neighbors and trampolines that acted more like parachutes.
+These high-wind storms pack a punch with gusts often topping 110 miles per hour.
+Winds like this will have you cleaning up downed tree limbs, retrieving patio furniture from the neighbors and trampolines that acted more like parachutes.
 And, that’s all before you see what might have happened to your roof.

 Newer, modern or recently installed roofs are rated to withstand winds up to 90 miles per hour.
 Some roofing materials are rated up to 150 miles per hour.
 This product is ideal if you are particularly concerned about damage from wind or tornadoes.

 However, you can start to see damage with winds as low as around 50 miles per hour, especially if your roof is older or installed improperly.
 After every major storm with sustained high winds, do a visual check of your roof to see if it appears you have any damage, no matter the actual velocity of the winds.

 What type of roof is the strongest against high wind storms?

 Both fiberglass shingles and clay shingles can be a strong choice when looking for a roof that can handle high winds.
-When installed properly, several options can be rated at 150 miles an hour.
+When installed properly, several options are rated at 150 miles an hour.
 However, these options can have drawbacks.
 For examples, winds can damage clay shingles, or they can break off during high winds and become dangerous projectiles.